Dictionary » Adjective Words » Mundane – Meaning, Definition, Synonyms and Antonyms

 The word mundane comes from the Latin mundanus, meaning “of the world,” derived from mundus, meaning “world.”

 Originally, it contrasted earthly concerns with spiritual or heavenly matters.
-Over time, it evolved to refer to the ordinary or everyday.
+Over time, it expanded to describe the ordinary or everyday, and later developed the more familiar sense of something dull or lacking excitement.

 Example Sentences

-- The movie focused on the mundane details of daily life.
+• The documentary focused on the mundane details of daily life in the neighborhood.

 Mundane Synonyms